-But when the time comes to upgrade, don’t rule out ball heads in general.
-A high quality, beefed-up design will likely be more compact than a three-way head, and faster to use.
-The trick is to pick a head with a larger ball diameter: around 40-50mm is a sweet spot for providing extra stability while maintaining portability.
-Fancy balls also tend to be smoother, while also being topped by more convenient quick release plates, often based on the universal Arca-Swiss mount standard.
+So it's time to upgrade, but to be intelligent about your choice.
+You want something with decent reliability and functionality, but also not to be weighed down too much.
+We'd say the trick is to pick a head with a larger ball diameter: around 40-50mm is a sweet spot for providing extra stability while maintaining portability.
+Fancy ball heads also tend to offer smoother panning movement, and will likely also have better quick-release mechanisms on their tops, often based on the universal Arca-Swiss mount standard.

 - Jump straight to: 5 things to look for in a tripod ball head